using marijuana for epilepsy

 • Age of first use.

-• Whether patients use other substances (i.e., tobacco and alcohol) at the same time.
+• There is a more significant impact if patients are using other substances (i.e., tobacco and alcohol) at the same time.

 using medical marijuana for epilepsy